Start9Labs/documentation/site/source/guides/upgrade-hardware/upgrade-pure.rst

    .. figure:: /_static/images/setup/transfer.png
       :width: 60%

 #.
-Now connect the other end of the USB cable to either an Server Pro USB-3 port or the USB-C port:
+Now connect the other end of the USB cable to either an Server Pure USB-3 port or the USB-C port:

     .. figure:: /_static/images/hardware-pics/pro-all-highlighted.jpg
        :width: 60%